1newstar/OracleScripts/Docs/sources/RMANRestore.rst

         release channel d1;
     }

 That's it.
 The most recent incremental level 0 database backup has been validated on a new server.

-You are warned, again, that any level 1 backups taken since that one have not been applied nor validated.
-This is a risk.
+    **You are warned**\ , again, that any level 1 backups taken since the newly validated level zero, have *not* been applied nor validated.
+This is a risk as it means that the level 1 backup files have not been validated.
 Equally, none of the required archived logs have been validated either.

 See the section below on tidying up, for details of what might be required next.